karthikvadla/examples/image_recognition/Inceptionv3/README.md

 ### Build and Push Intel Optimized Tensorflow Serving Image
-* We have provided a script (`build_mkl_tfserving_image.sh`) to build intel-optimized tensorflow serving image or you can follow manual instructions from [here](https://github.com/NervanaSystems/intel-models/blob/develop/docs/general/tensorflow_serving/InstallationGuide.md#step-1-build-tensorflow-serving-docker-image).
+* We have provided a script (`build_mkl_tfserving_image.sh`) to build intel-optimized tensorflow serving image. or For manual instructions follow [this](https://github.com/NervanaSystems/intel-models/blob/develop/docs/general/tensorflow_serving/InstallationGuide.md#step-1-build-tensorflow-serving-docker-image).
 * First time build takes longer, but all consecutive builds should be faster as docker uses cached layers.
 * After image is built, push it your public registry.
-We will us this image in future steps
+We will use this image in future steps
 ```
 VERSION=1.13.0
 TAG=intel-mkl-${VERSION}